Munter/webapp-skel/README.rst

 Run `bootstrap.sh <webapp-skel/bootstrap.sh>`_ to install all dependencies.
 This will do a git checkout of nodejs in your home directory and built it, install npm, install required debian packages and install `assetgraph-builder <https://github.com/One-com/assetgraph-builder>`_.

-Keep your installation up to date with 'npm update' after you've updated `package.json <webapp-skel/package.json>`_ with your desired assetgraph-builder version.
+Keep your installation up to date with ``npm update`` after you've updated `package.json <webapp-skel/package.json>`_ with your desired assetgraph-builder version.

 Ext JS is included as a submodule and set up to work with your web apps